eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 Silently, as she stared out at the horizon, she made a choice.
 She wasn't sure of it before, but she was now.
 No more people would die at her hands- or at least, she would try her hardest not to let that happen.
 Injuries and the regret that followed a fight were far more than enough, and had so many more repercussions as opposed to death.
 Death was the easy way out.
 Death was like snapping a wire in two, severing a connection that was needed.
 The SWAT teams that awaited the group at the police station didn't know the truth.
 They didn't deserve to die.
 And neither had the Syndicate members she'd stabbed, shot, or beat to death.

 # 14
-# BREAK IN, BREAK OUT
+# Break In, Break Out
 ### CHICAGO, ILLINOIS, U.S.A
 ### 11:25AM, CST
 ### OCTOBER 12TH, 2033